"Their guidance has been life changing," Sha said about the Housing and Employment Team at Life Without Barriers.

 For nearly two years, Sha navigated life in Australia without access to work rights, volunteering opportunities, or clear pathways to build his future.
 Due to restrictions on work and volunteering, he had few ways to participate fully in his new community or plan for the future.
 Still, he remained committed to creating stability and purpose in his life.

-In November 2024, Sha was referred to the Housing and Employment Team.
+In November 2024, Sha was referred to the Housing and Employment Team as part of his support in the Status Resolution Support Services (SRSS) program.
 Although he had no formal work experience, the team recognised his determination and drive.
 Together, they identified a path toward long-term employment that matched his interests and strengths.

 "After spending two years in limbo without the right to work or even volunteer, I felt stuck and uncertain about my future," Sha said.

 Through collaborative planning, the team supported Sha to create a professional resume, explore training options, and helped to find an Excavator Operations Course that aligned with his goals.
-At the same time, his Case Coordinator secured funding through Defence Housing Australia (DHA), ensuring financial access to training was not a barrier.
+At the same time, his Case Coordinator secured funding through the Department of Home Affairs, ensuring financial access to training was not a barrier.

 Image: Sha is wearing a white singlet and grey pants.
 He is holding up a certificate in 'Conduct civil construction excavator operations'.